sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 ### Error

 This page should be a simple error page that gets rendered if the user hasn't entered enough information.
-Make sure that you tell them why they are getting this error and provide a button that directions them back to the home page.
+Make sure that it informs the user why they are getting this error and provide a button that directions them back to the home page.

 >If your button isn't redirecting, try creating a form on the error page with a submit >button that reroutes to the questions page.

-## Tips and tricks
+## Words of Wisdom
-If you are still feeling stuck, the official Flask documentation is very helpful and provides additional information about the topics introduced here.
-[Flask Documentation](http://flask.pocoo.org/docs/1.0/quickstart/)
+If you are still feeling stuck, the official Flask documentation is also very helpful and provides additional information about the topics introduced [here](http://flask.pocoo.org/docs/1.0/quickstart/).

 [This guide](https://www.tutorialspoint.com/flask/flask_quick_guide.htm) is also a good resource.
 It provides many examples that are easy to understand and can be applied to your app.

+>There are also many more resources available to you which you are encouraged to take advantage of.
+We understand that a lot of the topics and concepts in this toolbox will be new to most of you.
+Web apps are a great tool to have in your toolbox for future projects and it is quite alright to still be confused.
+Don't hesitate to reach out for help from NINJAs and instructors.
+Good Luck!